Implications of gauge freedom for nonrelativistic quantum electrodynamics: Material truncation and gauge noninvariance

-Two further methods have been proposed in Ref.~\cite{stefano_resolution_2019} (see also Ref.~\cite{taylor_resolution_2020}).
-Both methods require the EDA and involve deriving two-level models from the free theory by replacing the unitary transformation $R_{\alpha\alpha'}$ in Eq. (\ref{halp2}) with a two-level model counterpart.
-Due to Eq.~(\ref{lem2}) there are two {\em different} two-level model versions of $R_{\alpha\alpha'}:{\cal H}\to {\cal H}$, which are defined as
+Two further methods have been proposed in Ref.~\cite{stefano_resolution_2019} [see also Ref.~\cite{taylor_resolution_2020}].
+Both methods require the EDA and involve replacing the unitary transformation $R_{\alpha\alpha'}$ in Eq. (\ref{halp2}) with a two-level model counterpart.
+There are two {\em different} two-level model versions of $R_{\alpha\alpha'}:{\cal H}\to {\cal H}$, which are defined as

-where the final inequality holds because as noted above $e^{PxP}\neq Pe^xP$ [cf. Eq.~(\ref{lem2})].
+where the final inequality holds because $e^{PxP}\neq Pe^xP$ [see Eq.~(\ref{lem2})].
 Moreover, we cannot expect this inequality to become an approximate equality even for highly anharmonic material systems.
-The first of the above transformations ${\cal G}_{\alpha\alpha'}$ is not unitary.
-However, it does implement a gauge change in a projected operator because if we let $POP=F(p)$, where $O$ is arbitrary, then we have
+An arbitrary operator O that is not necessarily diagonal in momentum space is defined by

+where $\psi$ is the wave function of the composite system represented in momentum space for the matter subsystem and in position space ($A$ space) for the photonic mode.
+It is straightforward to show that $R_{\alpha\alpha'}$ enacts a gauge transformation of the momentum arguments of $O$ as